mediassumani/TechInterviewPrep/BigONotation.md

 ## Space Complexity

-This refers to the largest size of memory that can be used at runtime of an algorithm.
+* This refers to the largest size of memory that can be used at runtime of an algorithm.
+* Memory can be used for :
+    * Variables
+    * Program instruction
+    * Execution

+NOTE: For algorithm analysis, we are only concerned with variables allocation since that's what we can manage, not low level stuff.